 There are several items that come in handy that stay in our carry-on for long travel days.
 We use our packs slightly differently when they are day packs.

-You can see a full list of how we pack for days out and about in The Complete Family Packing List for Day Packs and Carry-Ons.
+You can see a full list of how we pack for days out and in our carry-ons.
+First aid kits are key!

 Travel Booster Seats

 Waker has a Timex Command Urban 47mm Silicone Strap Watch.
-I love the time zones by city, two saved time zones besides your current, vibrating alerts and alarms, Indiglo, and easy-to-read display and water resistance to 10 ATM.
+He loves the time zones by city, two saved time zones besides your current, vibrating alerts and alarms, Indiglo, an easy-to-read display, and water resistance to 10 ATM.

 We love these earplugs!
 These colorful earplugs come in a box with two sizes, Cynthia found the smaller size more comfortable for her.
 They don’t block out all sound (we can still hear the kids calling) but they dull the sounds so you can sleep when in a noisy place, or when someone around you is snoring.